-Understand the brainchild of Ferruccio Lamborghini’s idea behind his design and the intricacy of each detail from the logo, the body, and the engine of the car.
+Understand the brainchild of Ferruccio Lamborghini’s idea behind his design and the intricacy of each detail from the logo, the body, and the car’s engine.

-The tour will continue at the Borgo Panicle which is home to the famous Ducati motorcycles.
+The tour will continue at the Borgo Panicle, home to the famous Ducati motorcycles.
 This famous museum in Italy is divided into nine sections.
 You can explore each section to see the visionary idea of this car company.

 See Related: How Much is a Trip to Italy: Average Cost Per Day